 How to encourage influencers to work for you?

 94% of marketers found influencer marketing to be efficient in 2016, so their budgets are planned to double in 2017.
 If you want to use influencer marketing strategy for your business too, finding the right influencers is a key first step.
 Look for people who are authoritative, powerful and persuasive, and who are used to presenting their content (blog posts, wall posts, video blog, live-streaming etc.) in a beautiful way that interests their vast audience, your potential clients.
 Brand influencers most often influence through different social media platforms, so look for them there.
 You may use social media monitoring tools and services or type search queries directly within the social media search boxes.
 Facebook and Instagram are cited as twice as significant as other social channels for influencer marketing programs.
 So, check them first.

 When searching sector influencers, search users who are engaged in your niche market, who are knowledgeable in your sector and creative, or who speak and write a lot about the same products or services you offer and about your competitors and colleagues.

 When searching brand influencers, search people who speak and write about your brand and your products, or share your content.

 After finding the right influencers, contact them and try to make a deal.
 Let them feel like special, significant and valued partners, which they really are.
 Treat them right and encourage creation of any type of content.
 Agree on a time period and requirements for the content.
 Remember about #spon and #ad hashtags.
 Agree on a form of payment — sum of money, free giveaway, discount, or some kind of moral incentive like help in sharing and promoting the influencer’s social activity in return.

-We hope this information was helpful for you, and you will use it to improve your brand recognition and brand awareness and to enlarge your audience.
+Our website development services company hopes this information was helpful for you, and you will use it to improve your brand recognition and brand awareness and to enlarge your audience.